ffund/compe-design-project/lab1/preparing-new-sd-card.md

 To use Etcher to write an image to a micro SD card:

 * Open Etcher.
-* Click \keys{Select Image}
+* Click "Select Image"
 * Navigate to the download location.
 * Select the image file e.g. `2021-05-07-raspios-buster-armhf-full.zip`.
 * Insert your micro SD card into a USB-micro SD adapter, then plug it into your computer's USB port.
-* Click \keys{Select Target}, and make sure that Etcher has found the micro SD card to write to.
+* Click "Select Target", and make sure that Etcher has found the micro SD card to write to.
 (To be safe, you may want to make sure any other USB flash drives or portable drives are physically disconnected from your computer, so you can't accidentally overwrite them.)
-* Click \keys{Flash}.
+* Click "Flash".
 * When it's finished, you can close Etcher.

 ## Additional configuration for headless use